amirhoseinh73/Go-keycloak-dockerized/README.md

 # Authentication using GO and Keycloak

-1. Run keycloak in docker container with DB postgres
+1. Run keycloak in docker container with DB postgres &check;

-2. Run Go in container
+2. Run Go in container &check;

 3. call keycloak apis using Go